sharonwoo/bigquery-takehome/questions/question_5.md

 > Have a browse of https://github.com/tiangolo/fastapi and write down how this repository is structured and why.
 What improvements do you think can be made?

-Possibly useful context: I've not actually used FastAPI before but have studied it and elected to use Django/drf over it and Flask for a previous exercise creating a backend API because Django/drf was very batteries-included and I found easier to use.
+Possibly useful context: I've not actually used FastAPI before but have studied it and elected to use Django/drf over it and Flask for a previous exercise creating a backend API because Django/drf was very batteries-included (especially wrt authentication) and I found easier to use.

 ## How repository is structured